monimaj89/Project4-Cake-Heaven/README.md

 ![Website mock-up](media/docs/mockup.png)

-Cake heaven is a e-commerce website project created for a imaginary bake shop in UK.
+Cake heaven is an e-commerce website project created for a imaginary bake shop in UK.
 The main goal of this project was to create the most user-friendly website possible, where you can shop for cakes in an easy and intuitive way.
 The user can browse products, add them to the cart, and make a payment.
 The user can make a purchase as a registered user or as a guest.
 Registered users also have the option to view their order history and leave reviews about products.

 Project was created using Python, Django, HTML5, CSS3, and JavaScript.
 The data was stored in a PostgreSQL database using ElephantSql for manipulation.
 Cake Heaven is my fourth and last milestone project for Code Institute's Level 5 Diploma in Web Application Development.